Youth Work Policy

 Third Sector Partnership Council

-The Council is chaired by the Minister for Communities and Tackling Poverty as Welsh Minister Responsible and includes twenty five representatives, appointed from the Third Sector, representing distinct strategic areas of interest.
+The Council is chaired by the Deputy Minister and Chief Whip and includes twenty five representatives, appointed from the Third Sector, representing distinct strategic areas of interest.

 The Third Sector Partnership Council: